SSAT, ISEE & HSPT Prep & School Placement Advising

 The Secondary School Admission Test (SSAT)

-The numbers of sessions a student will need can vary widely and depends on how much homework a student does, but here's a good rule of thumB;
+The numbers of sessions a student will need can vary widely and depends on how much homework a student does, but here's a good rule of thumb for the average number of sessions:

 Quantitative 5-8 sessions (depends on whether we have to teach them the math, which we often do)